jkendall327/dotnet-explanations/coredocs/async-await.md

 ### Task<>
 Normal C# methods return either `void` or some value (`string`, `int`, `MyObject`).
-Async methods return either `Task` or `Task<>`. `Task<>` is generic, so you can have `Task<string>`, `Task<int>`, `Task<MyObject>`.
+Async methods return either `Task` (the equivalent to `void`) or `Task<>`. `Task<>` is generic, so it can 'wrap' other types.
+You can have `Task<string>`, `Task<int>`, `Task<MyObject>`, etc.

 A `Task` represents an incomplete operation.
 You return a `Task` from an async method to indicate that the operation won't be finished right away.

 Don't try to get the `int` out of something like a `Task<int>` directly.
 If you do, you'll make the method synchronous, defeating the point of using async/await.

-You use the `await` keyword to 'complete' a `Task`.
+You use the `await` keyword to 'unwrap' a `Task`.
 Consider this line from the example.

 `var html = await client.GetAsync("www.google.com");`

 The `GetAsync` method returns a [Task<HttpResponseMessage>](https://docs.microsoft.com/en-us/dotnet/api/system.net.http.httpclient.getasync?view=net-5.0).
 We use the `await` keyword to 'get' the `HttpResponseMessage` inside the task and assign it to a variable.

 ### The calling context
 Understanding where your program 'goes' when it hits an `await` statement is complicated, and depends on the kind of program you're making.

-If your program has a GUI (like in Windows Forms or WPF), the program will go back to updating the UI.
+If your program has a GUI (like in Windows Forms or WPF), the program will usually go back to updating the UI.
 If you didn't use an async method for a long-running operation, the program's interface would 'freeze' until the operation was done.

 ## Integrating async into the rest of your program
 Recall these three facts: